TheCamDMan/portfolio_exercise_tracker/README.md

 2. Open terminal at exercise-rest directory
 3.  enter "npm start" in the terminal
 4. Open separate terminal at exercise-ui directory
+6.  enter "npm install" in the terminal to install required dependencies
 5.  enter "npm start" in the terminal
 6. Open a web browser and navigate to "http://localhost:8000"